rajak312/tamagui-template/README.md

 ## 🗂 Folder layout

-The main apps are:
+The main platforms are:

 - `expo` (native)
 - `next` (web)

-- `packages` shared packages across apps
 - `ui` includes your custom UI kit that will be optimized by Tamagui
 - `app` you'll be importing most files from `app/`
   - `features` (don't use a `screens` folder. organize by feature.)
   - `provider` (all the providers that wrap the app, and some no-ops for Web.)

-You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

 ## 🏁 Start the app